-Meet the Commission Staff!
+Meet the Volunteer Maine Staff!

 Previous work included 15 years as Executive Director of two Maine Big Brothers Big Sisters agencies, a year with USDA Cooperative Extension as evaluator of a national project, and five years with Univ. of Connecticut Cooperative Extension.
 She earned her master's degree in counseling from UMaine and her bachelor's from St. Joseph College in Connecticut.